 When do clocks go forward in 2022?
 Date and time clocks go forward in the UK - and why our clocks change

-As many look ahead to the arrival of Spring in 2022, here’s when the clocks will go forward this year and why the clocks go forward
+As many look ahead to the arrival of apring in 2022, here’s when the clocks will go forward this year and why the clocks go forward

 After two years of dealing with the impact of the coronavirus pandemic, many of us are looking forward to the easing of restrictions in time for the arrival of summer in 2022.